Intro to JavaScript Control Flow

 - The not operator (

-), also known as the "bang" operator, "flips" a true or truthy expression to the boolean value offalse
+!), also known as the "bang" operator, "flips" a true or truthy expression to the boolean value offalse, and vice-versa. -

 For example, test the following expressions: